YawLighthouse/UMG-Slate-Compendium/README.md

 >   is not able to be modified, and is not able to submit code changes to Epic via GitHub.
 > - **Source Code Version**: The version of the engine that you would
 >   clone/download from GitHub; this gives full modifiable access to Unreal
->   Engine as well as being able to submit code changes to Epic via GitHub Pull Requests for them
+>   Engine as well as being able to submit code changes to Epic via GitHub Pull Request's for them
 >   to integrate into Unreal Engine’s future releases.

 *All pictures of the editor in this document are from the launcher version of the engine.*